-Attention all students and learners of all ages and levels (preferably high school and college/adult students): I am language learning and linguistics tutor.
 I graduated from College of DuPage with an Associates of Arts with a concentration in Foreign Languages and Linguistics and graduated from UIC with a BA in Hispanic Linguistics.
-I have also applied to graduate school programs for an MA/PhD in Hispanic Linguistics as I aspire to be a university professor some day.
+I am a graduate student at UMB studying Applied Linguistics with a concentration in Foreign Language Pedagogy/Language Acquisition.
+I aspire to be a university professor.
 I have worked hard to be able to earn 4.0 cumulative GPAs at both COD and UIC and have received several honors and accolades that have refurbished my profession as a tutor.
 I have also been involved in several clubs and organizations as an officer or leader position, such as being the Vice President of UIC's Linguistics Club.
-I am a Professional Tutor/Academic Assistant/Teacher's Assistant at the College of DuPage and have been working there for over six and a half years.
-I have fortunately been nominated and featured for a staff spotlight story for COD outlining my experiences and endeavors throughout my 6.5+ year career.
+I am a Professional Tutor/Academic Assistant/Teacher's Assistant at the College of DuPage and have been working there for over seven years.
+I have fortunately been nominated and featured for a staff spotlight story for COD outlining my experiences and endeavors throughout my 7 year career.
 If you would like to read or know more, please let me know.
 I am an avid linguist who speaks fluent Spanish and Italian, a lot of French, a decent amount of German and Portuguese, a little Polish, and a tiny bit of several miscellaneous languages like Mandarin, Serbian, Arabic, Romanian, Japanese, and Korean (etc.).
 I also am an ESL tutor/teacher who has worked with several English language learners from all over the world in small and large group (classroom-like) settings.
 Helping students learn and study languages is one of my absolute passions.
 Please read the following for further subjects I can help with!
 Are you or someone you know looking for a private tutor?
 I can help you with that!
 If you are interested in having me as a tutor for personal, professional, or academic purposes, I would love to help!
 I can tutor/and or teach Spanish, Italian, French, some German, ESL (English as a Second Language), Linguistics, Psychology, Sociology, Music (introductory classes or even Saxophone), etc. I am also willing to help you with study skills, time management, and how to be a good student in other classes that I may not have a lot of knowledge in.
 I have an immense amount of foreign language and ESL tutoring and over ten years of rich one-on-one and group delivery tutoring/teaching experience having worked with a diverse range of clientele.
 If you need general help, or even if you're interested in learning a language, please contact me and we can set up appointments and rates for the tutoring sessions!
 I am flexible and ready to assist you with all of your linguistic skills and needs!
 Thanks so much!
 Muchas gracias!
 Grazie mille!
 Merci mille fois!
 Muito obrigado!
 Vielen Dank!
 Dzieki!

 Undergraduate Degree: College of DuPage - Current Undergrad, Spanish and Italian